 Scott Downey is the director of the Center for Food and Agricultural Business and a professor in the Department of Agricultural Economics.
 He teaches in many of the center’s programs, as well as leads sales and marketing courses of over 300 undergraduate students each semester.
 Scott joined Purdue University on a full time basis in 2000 after spending 15 years in the financial services industry.
 He is also the lead author of “ProSelling: A Professional Approach to Selling in Agriculture and Other Industries.”

-Scott is also director of the Center for Food and Agricultural Business and teaches in many of the center’s programs.
-He is a frequent speaker and consultant for agribusiness industry sales teams on professional development topics, including precision selling, sales management and competitive sales strategies.
+Scott is a frequent speaker and consultant for agribusiness industry sales teams on professional development topics like precision selling, sales management and competitive sales strategies.
 The discovery process he created has been adopted by Fortune 300 companies and has been presented all over the world.

 Scott received his bachelor’s degree at Purdue University in 1985 and his MBA from Cal Poly in San Luis Obispo, Calif., in 1991.
 He completed his doctorate at Purdue in 2007 in consumer behavior, looking at the relationship sales preferences of ruralpolitan buyers.